Thasarathan/samco/README.md

 	                           or

-	- Install jar file into your local .m2 repository using this cmd ...
+	- Install jar file into your local .m2 repository using this cmd and add this dependency into pom.xml file ...

 	  mvn install:install-file -Dfile="where the jar is located" -DgroupId=io.swagger -DartifactId=swagger-java-client -Dversion=1.0.0 -Dpackaging=jar

-3. Setup Environment Variables

-	- JAVA_HOME = << base directory of java installation >>

-4. Add Dependency into pom.xml file

         	<dependency>
 		           <groupId>io.swagger</groupId>